marb61a/Course-Notes/Testing/Tools/Gherkin Language Master Guide.md

     - There should also be an action which the user should perform
     - A user story also need to have some criteria or conditions which need to be met
     - User stories are part of Agile and Kanban development methodologies
+    - There are a few things which need to be known to create a successful user story
+        - Role\Actor or who is involved
+        - Conditions, what are the prerequirements
+        - Action what should they do eg click a button
+        - Results, what happens after an action is performed
+    - A quick example of a user that purchases a product from a website is used

 12. Testing with Gherkin
+    -
+    - Gherkin can be used for either manual or automated testing
+    - Business requirements can feed into testing plans
+    - Automated tests will offer feedback to the testing process
+    - Automated testing will enhance the testing team not replace it
+    - Automated tests can speed up the testing cycle and regression testing that is being done

 13. Single source of truth
+    -
+    - Gherkin should be the single source of truth between a number of systems
+    - Gherkin will be self-documenting as when scenarios are updated so is the documentation

 14. Gherkin Workflow
+    -
+    -

 15. Module Summary
     -